Generation of Maximal Snake Polyominoes Using a Deep Neural Network: Preliminaries

 \section{Preliminaries}

-\subsection{snake polyominoes definitions}
+\subsection{Snake polyominoes definitions}

-In this section, we recall useful definitions to understand some technical aspects of this research.
+We recall the definitions needed below.
 For a rigorous definition of snake polyominoes, see \cite{lheureuxRecherche2022}.

 A snake polyomino, or more briefly a snake, is a polyomino where all cells are of degree two except for two cells of degree one, called the head and tail.
+Here, a maximal snake means a snake of maximum area in a given rectangle.
 In a grid representation, living cells (black) correspond to the snake body and dead cells (white) to empty cells (Fig.~\ref{subfig:multiple_snakes}).
 We use a matrix representation where living cells are labeled $1$ and dead cells $0$ (Fig.~\ref{subfig:multiple_snakes_tensor}).
-Snakes are contained in discrete rectangles of size $H\times W$, and, naturally, the same goes for their matrix representation.
-From graph theory, it follows that the degree of a cell $x$ is the number of edge-adjacent living cells.
+Snakes, and their matrix representations, are contained in discrete rectangles of size $H\times W$.
+From graph theory, the degree of a cell $x$ is the number of edge-adjacent living cells.
 We assume the standard 4-connexity of square cells, where each cell has at most four neighbors \cite{diestelGraph2025}.

 To qualitatively assess generated snakes, we identify recurring snake-like structures, i.e., patterns commonly observed in maximal snakes (Fig.~\ref{fig:structures}).
 Examples include stairs, which provide a compact folding of cells of degree at most two \cite{blondin2025maximal}, triangles of six dead cells, and configurations where the head or tail folds compactly.
 Such structures frequently appear in maximal snakes, although they are not exclusive.
-For example, head and tail are frequently observed along the borders and corners of the grid.
+For example, head and tail are frequently observed along the borders and corners of the rectangle.

 Conversely, we identify snake malformations, which are structures incompatible with valid snakes (Fig.~\ref{fig:structures}).
 Examples include branching, cycles (absence of head and tail), open heads/tails and forests of snakes where several disconnected components appear.
 The presence of such structures generally indicates that the snake is not maximal.
 Note that an open head/tail doesn't imply that the snake is not maximal, rather that it may not be.
-It is also useful to know that density is in general greater along the edges of the grid than in the center This fact has been proved for $2D$-words (\cite{masseMaximal2025}).
+It is also useful to know that density is in general greater along the edges of the rectangle than in the center.
+This fact has been proved for $2D$-words (\cite{blondin2025maximal}).
 Border density is thus a good indicator that a snake is maximal.